Edward William Pritchard: Trial and execution

 Pritchard was convicted of murder after a five-day hearing of the High Court in Edinburgh in July 1865, presided over by the Lord Justice Clerk, Lord Glencorse.
-He was hanged in front of thousands of spectators at the Saltmarket end of Glasgow Green at 8 a.m. on 28 July 1865.
+He was hanged in front of thousands of spectators at the Saltmarket end of Glasgow Green at 8 a.m. on 28 July 1865, aged 39.

 In popular culture

 In 1947, Scottish playwright James Bridie wrote Dr Angelus, based on the case.
 It originally starred Alastair Sim and George Cole.
 It was revived at the Finborough Theatre, London, in 2016.

 Sir Cedric Hardwicke played Pritchard in the 6 October 1952 episode of the radio series Suspense.

-In 1956, Pritchard was played by Joseph Cotten in an episode of the television series "On Trial" (episode name: The Trial of Edward Pritchard).
+In 1956, Pritchard was played by Joseph Cotten in an episode of the television series On Trial (episode name: "The Trial of Edward Pritchard").

 In the Sherlock Holmes short story, The Adventure of the Speckled Band, while commenting on the apparent villain (Dr Grimesby Roylott), Holmes tells Dr Watson that when a doctor goes bad he is "the first of criminals".
 He then illustrates this with the comment that Drs Palmer and Pritchard were at the "head of their profession".
 Since neither was considered a good doctor, and Pritchard was considered something of a quack by the medical fraternity in Glasgow, their "profession" was that of murder.

 In the audio drama Tales from the Aletheian Society Pritchard appears as the (deceased) former Chaptermaster of a shadowy occult organisation, driven to murder by dark supernatural forces.

 At his trial Pritchard was represented (unsuccessfully) by Scottish law firm Maclay Murray and Spens.
 Upon his execution the law firm pursued his estate for their outstanding fees.
 But as there was no money in his estate to settle their bill they arrested his wooden consulting chair along with some other property.
 The chair remained on display in the firm's boardroom until as late as 2016.